puzzle/amm-techlab/content/en/docs/02.0/2.2/configure.md

 Changing the environment of a deployment triggers a rollout of the application pod.
 After the container has started successfully, the application should be reachable again.

-Check if the changes were applied correct.
+Check if the changes were applied correctly.
 Open your browser and navigate to your application:
 <https://data-producer-userxy.techlab.openshift.ch/data>

 {{% alert  color="primary" %}}Replace `userxy` with your username!{{% /alert %}}